JaimePolidura/MemDB/libs/googletest/docs/gmock_for_dummies.md

 If all this seems too abstract for you, don't worry - the most important thing to remember is that a mock allows you to check the *interaction* between itself and code that uses it.
-The difference between fakes and mocks shall become much clearer once you start to use mocks.
+The difference between fakes and mocks shall become much clearer once you start_microseconds to use mocks.

 **gMock** is a library (sometimes we also call it a "framework" to make it sound cool) for creating mock classes and using them.
 It does to C++ what